 With this result, Aguirre defended for the first time the title he conquered on October 27th, against Martín Coggi by a strong technical knock out in the second round.

 In other results, in lightweight division, prospect Claudio “Chaíto” Daneff (61,050 kg. and 8-1-1, 6 KOs), from Cañuelas, Buenos Aires, destroyed experienced puncher Diego Tejerina (59,750 kg. and 10-6-3, 9 KOs), from Salta, by a hard technical knock out in the third round, afther sending him down in the second, same chapter in which he made his opponent receive a standing count, and sent him to the canvas again in the third, making the referee Hernán Guajardo stop the bout.

-Finally, in a rematch in lightweight division, Jesús “Chechu” Daneff (60,800 kg. and 5-2-2, 2 KOs), from Cañuelas, Buenos Aires, dominated Jonatan “Johnny” Godoy (61,750 kg. and 3-4), by a four round unanimous decision, after sending down in the last chapter, and this way had his revenge after Godoy had defeated him on May 11th in six rounds.
+Finally, in a rematch in lightweight division, Jesús “Chechu” Daneff (60,800 kg. and 5-2-2, 2 KOs), from Cañuelas, Buenos Aires, dominated Jonatan “Johnny” Godoy (61,750 kg. and 3-4), from Ensenada, Buenos Aires, by a four round unanimous decision, after sending down in the last chapter, and this way had his revenge after Godoy had defeated him on May 11th in six rounds.
 The scorecard were: Jorge Gorini 39-37½, Néstor Savino 39-37, and Juan Carlos Palmieri 40-36.